Social and Behavioral Sciences

 Graduate School Options:

-Accelerated undergraduate to graduate pathways to from the SBS Counseling Concentration to USM Masters degree programs in Counseling and Social Work are in development.
-Check back for updates!
+Accelerated undergraduate to graduate pathways from the SBS Counseling Concentration to USM Masters degree programs in Counseling and Social Work are available.
+Visit the Accelerated Pathways webpage, check with your advisor, and visit the Office of Admissions for application information.

-Students select their six SBS electives by taking two foundational courses, plus one chosen from each of the four categories below.
+To complete the Counseling Concentration, students select their six SBS electives by taking the two required foundational courses, plus one chosen from each of the four categories below.
 Any substitutions must be approved by a faculty adviser.
-In addition, the internship must be in a counseling/clinical setting (broadly defined).
+In addition, the internship required for the SBS BA degree must be in a counseling/clinical setting (broadly defined).

 Foundational courses (both are required for the concentration):